timtouch/Revature-Notes/Week 7 Spring Framework/README.md

 - Modular
     - All kinds of frameworks for it out there.
 [See Spring Frameworks](#spring-frameworks)

-## Configuration
+### Configuration
-- beans.xml or have a class annotated w/ @Configuration
+- By beans.xml or have a class annotated w/ @Configuration
+    - Creating Contexts
+        - ClassPathXmlApplicationContext
+        - FileSystemXMLContext
+        - XmlWebContext
 - All about bean-wiring
     - <bean>
     - component-scans